apachols/rabble/docs/NOTES.md

 - Join autopopulates existing nickname

-- Add an integrity test that checks all the turns plus the racks against the config.
+- Add an integration test that checks all the turns plus the racks against the config.

 - Blank window let's make it look nicer
 - Still get the blank window if you type a space!